niloysh/5g-monarch/labs/lab2/README.md

 ---
 # Prometheus Query Engine
 If we take a look at the Prometheus internals, we find that the ingested time series data (metrics) are scraped from configured targets and stored in a Time Series DataBase (TSDB).
-An internal PromQL engine supports our ability to query that data.
+An internal PromQL engine supports querying that data.

 ![](../images/query-enginex.png)